 My Approach to Helping

-Feeling overwhelmed, stressed, stuck in your past while worrying about your future?
+Feeling overwhelmed, struggling with sleep and relationships while worrying about your future?
 Navigating through life can sometimes challenge the way you think, creating a variety of unsettling emotions leading to avoidance and insecurity?
 I offer a safe, non-judgmental space to process hardships and triumphs that create anxiety, depression, and inability to enjoy your life in the present moment.
 Learn how self-love and self-care improve overall health.
 I will help you explore your self-worth, find your voice, and create & maintain healthy internal and external boundaries.
-I counsel people with gender and sexuality issues (LGBTQ, lesbian, gay, bisexual, transgender, and questioning).
-Begin processing your past to empower your today!
+Healthy communication styles, safety measures, and self-care are incorporated to have the life you deserve!

 Shining the light on your inner strength is my empowerment method!
 I will work with you to effectively address your personal goals and relational challenges that have kept you from living the life you envisioned.
 I strive to build on current strengths to help you achieve a more empowered sense of self.
 Sometimes the hardest part of a personal journey is not just knowing the desired destination, but determining YOUR best route.
 Are you moved to move?

 More Info About My Practice